Gammerdinger/sex-SNP-finder/README.md

 ### Features in the works

-* Getting rid of the biallelic assumption.
-This should be resolved rather soon and is high on my priority list.
 * Toggle options so that you can choose which computations you would like done.
 * If you would like a feature added in, I am more than happy to collaborate and added features that you are interested in having.